 |CentoArrayCyto® HD||CentoArrayCyto® 750K|

 |Features||High density (HD) genome wide array with highest resolution currently available||Medium density cost effective array to determine the chromosomal abnormalities|

 |Resolution of CNVs detection||>25kb for copy number loss; |

 >200kb for copy number gain

 When to recommend CentoArrayCyto®

 - As a 1st step analysis for cases of mental retardation and/or multiple malformations given that a considerable number of chromosomal rearrangements and CNVs have been implicated in such disorders

-- In conjunction with whole exome/genome sequencing, in order to complement SNV with CNV detection.
-CentoArrayCyto® can be ordered either as a step-wise analysis with WES/WGS or as part of an attractive combined WES/WGS package
+- In conjunction with whole exome sequencing to complement SNV with CNV detection.
+CentoArrayCyto® can be ordered either as a step-wise analysis with WES or as part of an attractive combined WES package

 - CNV screening for large NGS panels if sequencing results are negative and single exon resolution analysis is not available

 - For deletion/duplication analysis of extremely large genes where gross deletions involving large segment of gene, flanking intergenic regions or neighboring genes are frequently reported